OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

 In the `value` of each customizations, you will define customization prototype(s).
 These customization prototype(s) can be considered like "Prototype" in Javascript.
 These can be used to extend the customization definitions from configurations.
-Default cutomizations will be often used to define all the customization prototypes, as they will be loaded automatically along with the defining extension or mode.
+Default customizations will be often used to define all the customization prototypes, as they will be loaded automatically along with the defining extension or mode.